WalletConnect/walletconnect-docs/tech-spec.md

 ## Goals

-The goal of WalletConnect protocol is to provide an interoperable secure remote signing experience between two separate environments where public key authentication is required to interface with a blockchain.
+The goal of WalletConnect protocol is to provide an interoperable secure remote signing experience between two separate platforms where public key authentication is required to interface with a blockchain.
 The goals of the WalletConnect protocol include:

-- Reducing end-user steps for connecting two environments securely
+- Reducing end-user steps for connecting two platforms securely
 - Protect end-user activity across the relayer infrastructure
 - Allow any blockchain application connect to any blockchain wallet